yokhorr/space-invaders-ai/tests/README.md

 # tests

-Тесты для бизнес-логики, приложения и UI.
+Tests for business logic, application, and UI.